FelixUniDa/EEG-Project/README.md

 EEG-Project

-Research Project to make a EEG spatial filter algo robust
+Research Project to make a EEG spatial filter algo robust for real